dyfet/apollo/FEATURES.md

 picked up.
 Voice mail can then be implimented as a later ringing call coverage operation in Coventry, rather than thru traditional call forwarding.

-## 4. Contact Management
+## Contact Management

 Contact management includes personal (per user) and global speed dialing.
 It will also eventually include directories for external numbers.

-## 5. Settings Management
+## Settings Management

 These are global settings that can be changed without reseting all Apollo's dynamic.conf entries.
 This typically includes the current theme and the web admin password.
 It can in the future include info on upstream dialing providers.

+Devide settings includes support for location.
+This will be used for emergency services, for collecting weather information for phone devices, and similar kinds of functionality.
+An API token is used to auto-config a location with the ipinfo service.
+Usually setup only needs to be done once, since it is for the server's physical location.

-## 6. Trouble Ticketing
+## Trouble Ticketing

 Trouble ticketing and basic tracking will be added.
 This will include basic cable plan management as well.

-## 7. Call Accounting
+## Call Accounting

 Call accounting of external traffic is to be added.
+This may use the device token and ipinfo service to facilitate detection of where incoming and outgoing calls are coming from and going to.

-## 8. User Page
+## User Page

 A user "page" may become available where a user enters their line extension and password, and can the access personal settings they can directly maintain on their own, and issue service requests.

-## 9. Api services
+## Api services

-Pure web api services will be added thru Apollo.
+Pure web api services exist thru Apollo.
+These are used by endpoint agents like partisipate, and perhaps also tokage.
+In particular, there is a roster service to build partisipate's local call directory.